 8: (Bonus!)
 “According to Dictionary.com…”

-I don’t know why this is so common, but half of the low-quality articles I receive have some variation of this in their introduction!
+I don’t know why this is so common, but half of the low-quality content mill articles I receive have some variation of this in their introduction!
 It’s bonkers to expect to publish an authoritative piece and start out with a dictionary definition of the keyword.